kamn8r/chalk-dust/README.md

 ## Being Your Own Detective with SA-Investigator
 [link to blog post](https://www.splunk.com/en_us/blog/security/being-your-own-detective-with-sa-investigator.html/)

 # Security Investigation Online Experience

 ## Splunk for Security Investigate: Threat Validation
+Exercise 1 - Detection
-SECURITY INVESTIGATION WITH SPLUNK: Exercise 1, Detection Identify patterns of login failures across all systems
+* Identify patterns of login failures across all systems.

-Exercise 2, Validation
+Exercise 2 - Validation
-Brute force activity to random web hosts from internal host that has been infected by malware.
+* Brute force activity to random web hosts from internal host that has been infected by malware.
-Isolate password failures to a single host and examine all activity from workstation.
+* Isolate password failures to a single host and examine all activity from workstation.
 Then visualize attempts of failed login attempts to better get an idea as to what the bad actor was doing.

-Exercise 3, Scoping
+Exercise 3 - Scoping
-After identifying the internal workstation responsible for the attempted login activity, you must identity the scope and effect of the activities taken by the compromised workstation.
+* After identifying the internal workstation responsible for the attempted login activity, you must identity the scope and effect of the activities taken by the compromised workstation.
-Identify the following:
+* Identify the following:
-Were any of the access attempts successful
+    * Were any of the access attempts successful
-What user account and privileges were used
+    * What user account and privileges were used
-What actions were performed on the target system?
+    * What actions were performed on the target system?

 ## Security Endpoint Analysis with Splunk

-Detecting process anomalies from MS Sysmon Events searching for windows Office execution of unusual process Detecting encryption activities by ransomware binaries Prevention via action between infection and encryption By analyzing average process command line length by looking at sysmon events that contain endpoint activities.
+* Detecting process anomalies from MS Sysmon Events.
+* Searching for windows Office execution of unusual process.
+* Detecting encryption activities by ransomware binaries.
+* Prevention via action between infection and encryption.
+* By analyzing average process command line length by looking at sysmon events that contain endpoint activities.
-Malware tends to use long commands or wscript.
+* Malware tends to use long commands or wscript.
 By looking at the standard deviation of command lengths on a workstation then looking for command lengths that are 4 times that.
 You can identify uncharacteristly long commands that could be malicious.

 ## Security Web Proxy Analysis with Splunk

-Web Proxy Command Control Activity Analysis
+* Web Proxy Command Control Activity Analysis
-Looking at data on a firewall, web proxy, or NetFlow contains records between all users and hosts.
+* Looking at data on a firewall, web proxy, or NetFlow contains records between all users and hosts.
 One example is leveraging web proxy traffic can help identify malicious activities on the network in addition to identifying Command and Control activities.